VeerpalKaur1511/VeerpalKaurBookStore/VeerpalKaurBookStore/Readme.txt

-then i apply the code to activate edit , delete and create buttons then i add new Upsert.cshtml file then cody code from blackbord ....then
+then i apply the code to activate edit , delete and create buttons then i add new Upsert.cshtml file then cody code from blackbord ....then then i added two file _CreateAndBackToListButton.cshtml and _EditAndBackToListButton then i updated all code